danishsheikh1122/issueTrackerFulltackApp/README.md

 # Skeleton added to viewOIssueDetailsPage
 -   added delay to enhance ui/ux and used delay npm pkg
 -   loading.tsx added in [id]>loading.tsx and used react-skeleton pkg

+# Bugfixed
+-   editor in issues/new page is ssr but requires client side events so we make it client component